shrawans007/data-science-students/README.md

 Whole case study project is devided into three major parts:

 ### Part 1.
 Descriptive Statistics (Task 1 and 2)
-**Note**: Analysed Excel file is by name 'Engagement Project_Analysed_Copy_shrawans007' is attached above with this project.
+**Note**: Analysed Excel file is by name ['Engagement Project_Analysed_Copy_shrawans007'](https://github.com/shrawans007/data_science_students/blob/1f19f98129874fb344adde7e16b92ba192beb00d/Engagement%20Project_Analysed_Copy_shrawans007.xlsx) is attached above, you can download and see it.
 **Task 1**: After checking the data and doing needed calculations using Excel functions/formulas interpretaion of results are as follows:
 **Paid-Plan Students**